zcash/pasta/README.md

 The criteria that are *not* satisfied are, in summary:

-* large CM discriminant (both curves have CM discriminant 3, as a consequence of how they were constructed);
+* large-magnitude CM discriminant (both curves have CM discriminant of absolute value 3, as a consequence of how they were constructed);
 * completeness (complete formulae are possible, but not according to the Safe curves criterion);
 * ladder support (not possible for prime-order curves);